All Products

 pip install delta

-2. Switch the cell type to SQL and execute the following statement to create a database.
+2. Switch the cell type to SQL and create a database with an OSS storage path:

 Note

-The db_delta database created in Step b and the sample_data external table created in Step c are automatically displayed in the AnalyticDB for MySQL cluster.
-You can analyze the sample_data table in the AnalyticDB for MySQL console.
+The db_delta database and the sample_data external table created in the next step automatically appear in the AnalyticDB for MySQL cluster.
+You can query the sample_data table directly from the AnalyticDB for MySQL console.

 CREATE DATABASE db_delta